 As well as the hundreds of start ups exhibiting, C-level executives and thought leaders came together from every sector imaginable.
-From Sean Rad, the founder of Tinder, to The Vatican’s Bishop Paul Tighe – and everyone in between – speakers from around the globe offered fascinating insights on all things tech, social media and business.
+From Tinder’s founder Sean Rad to The Vatican’s Bishop Paul Tighe, speakers from around the globe offered fascinating insights on all things tech, social media and business.
 With one hell of a US presidential election taking place at the same time, conversations about the future were all the more charged and politicised.

 In an age where data and information are now so much more accessible, she discussed how brands should be telling their consumers how and where their products are made, helping them to make a conscientious decision on what they choose to buy.
 She also highlighted the importance of companies themselves being fully informed of what’s going on in their supply chain.
 Where do the materials come from?
 Who made them?
 How much energy did it take to produce them?